projectriff/projectriff.io/_docs/021-getting-started-gke.md

 ## TL;DR

-1. select a Project, install and configure gcloud and kubectl
+1. select a Project, install and configure gcloud, kubectl, and helm
 1. create a GKE cluster for Knative
 1. install the latest riff CLI
 1. install Knative using the riff CLI